hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 #### Less Conventional Examples - cryptography, poetry, etc

-1. LLMs as sheaves: take any finite set of token bigrams—pairs $(w_i, w_{i+1})$.
+LLMs as sheaves: take any finite set of token bigrams—pairs $(w_i, w_{i+1})$.
 Call that set your "open context."
 A section over it is a probability distribution for the *next* token conditioned on those bigrams.
 Overlaps are smaller contexts that the big set and the next one down share; compatibility means the two distributions agree after marginalising to the overlap.
 Gluing all compatible local distributions is what a large language model learns during training: a single global rule that extends every fragment.
 Failures to glue would show up as places where the model assigns inconsistent probabilities to the same substring seen through two different neighbourhoods.

-2. Naturally, linguistics has flirted with sheaf-like models where sentence fragments glue into discourse, though they have thus far (to my knowledge) lacked the mathematical discipline to describe language phenomena with full sheaves.
+Unsurprisingly, linguistics has flirted with sheaf-like models where sentence fragments glue into discourse, though they have thus far (to my knowledge) lacked the mathematical discipline to describe language phenomena with full sheaves.

-3. Distributed ledgers can be phrased in sheaf language: each block covers a slice of global state; overlaps check for double spends; the sheaf condition enforces ledger consistency without central control.
+Distributed ledgers can be phrased in sheaf language: each block covers a slice of global state; overlaps check for double spends; the sheaf condition enforces ledger consistency without central control.

-4. TODO gluing together chains in defeasible logic
+TODO gluing together chains in defeasible logic

-5. TODO Narrative, surprise, etc. as (pre)sheaves over events
+TODO Narrative, surprise, etc. as (pre)sheaves over events

 #### So...